NeuroNexa/test/rl_sar/README.md

     ```

     All diagnostics accept `--can`, `--feedback-can`, and `--command-can` so you can point the tool at any CAN FD interface (for example `--can can1`).
 If the motors do not react but feedback streaming works, double-check that the **command** option targets the actuator bus (many Titati builds use `can0` for feedback and `can1` for torque commands).

+    When the scan/single/torque helpers report "joint barely moved" or "reported only X Nm", no motion was detected in the feedback stream.
+Inspect the command bus with

+    ```bash
+    sudo candump -L <command-can>
+    ```

+    You should see frames `0x120`–`0x127` at the chosen rate.
+If the log stays empty, rerun the test with `--command-can can1` (or whichever interface carries actuator commands on your wiring harness) and confirm that the slave Jetson keeps `titati_canfd_router` alive:

+    ```bash
+    ps -ef | grep titati_canfd_router
+    ```

+    The router repeatedly enforces `FORCE_DIRECT` mode so external MIT commands take effect.

 #### Running the RL policy on hardware